chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 Add CloudGuard Workload security using the CLI plugin and configure the proact and the fsp.
 Please refer the annotations in the build and deploy stages or phases:
 ![header image](build1.png)

-Its now time to intialize your project directory with Git, commit and push all the files to your Repository of choice.
+Its now time to intialize your project directory with Git, commit all the files and push to your Github or AWS CodeCommit repository.
-You can use Github or AWS CodeCommit
+I am using AWS CodeCommit.If AWS Codecommit, you will first need to add CodeCommit IAM permissions on your AWS account in order to be able to push.
 ![header image](git1.png)

 ![header image](git2.png)